liuwd15/scRIN/README.md

 * `average_coverage`: read length * mapped read number / gene model length
 * `coverage_rate`: length of read mapped region / total length
-* `transcript_KS`: Measurment of read coverage bias on the whole transcript.
+* `base_level_KS`: Measurment of read coverage bias on the whole transcript.
 Ranging from -1 to 1.
 Value close to -1 suggests 5' bias of read coverage, and value close to 1 suggests 3' bias.
-* `inter_exon_KS`: Measurment of read coverage bias between exons.
+* `exon_level_KS`: Measurment of read coverage bias between exons.
 Ranging from -1 to 1.
 Value close to -1 suggests read counts on exons near 5' end are generally bigger than those near 3' end, and value close to 1 suggests the opposite.
+* `exon_average_KS`: Measurment of read coverage bias within exons.
+Ranging from -1 to 1.
+Value close to -1 suggests read counts within exons generally have 5' bias, and value close to 1 suggests the opposite.
-* `transcript_TIN`: Measurement of read coverage uniformity on the whole transcript.
+* `base_level_TIN`: Measurement of read coverage uniformity on the whole transcript.
 Ranging from 0 to 100, and high value suggests strong uniformity.
-* `inter_exon_TIN`: Measurement of read coverage uniformity between exons.
+* `exon_level_TIN`: Measurement of read coverage uniformity between exons.
 Ranging from 0 to 100, and high value suggests strong uniformity.
+* `exon_average_TIN`: Measurment of read coverage uniformity within exons.
+Ranging from 0 to 100, and high value suggests strong uniformity.

 2. A **.KS_TIN.pdf** file containing 2(*3*) scatter plots.

+* `base_level_TIN` vs `base_level_KS` for each transcript.
-* `transcript_TIN` vs `transcript_KS` for each transcript.
+* `exon_level_TIN` vs `exon_level_KS` for each transcript.
-* `inter_exon_TIN` vs `inter_exon_KS` for each transcript.
+* `exon_average_TIN` vs `exon_average_KS` for each transcript.
 * *[option -e enabled]* `exon_TIN` vs `exon_KS` for each exon.

 3. *[option -e enabled]* A **.exon.xls** file containing metrics of each exon.
 Metrics include: